whitty/upbuild/README.md

 The following build will execute "uv4 -j0 -b project.uvproj -o log.txt" and emit the contents of log.txt at the end of the run - irrespective of sucess or failure.

+### Fixing odd error codes

+Some build tools return error codes that may not represent an error.
+Use the option @retmap to provide a comma separated list of return-code mappings - integer=>integer.

+    uv4
+    # uv4 returns 1 if errors occurred - our library includes
+    # suck so map 1 to a success
+    @retmap=1=>0
+    -j0
+    -b
+    project.uvproj
+    -o log.txt

+The following build will execute "uv4 -j0 -b project.uvproj -o log.txt" as above, but return-value of 1 will be mapped to success (0)